≡ Menu

 brighthouse financial life insurance companyEstablished in 2016, Brighthouse Financial is part of the MetLife family of companies.
 MetLife has been doing business since 1868.

-A conversion option allows you to convert your term life into Brighthouse Conversion Whole Life.
+A conversion option lets you convert your term life into Brighthouse Conversion Whole Life.

 SmartCare Long Term Care: Brighthouse Financial offers an indexed universal life policy with long-term care benefits.
 The policy is a hybrid life insurance/long-term care insurance policy.